liveahero-wiki/liveahero-wiki.github.io/guide/challenge_simulator.md

 ---
-title: Enemy simulator
+title: Challenge Simulator
 banner: true
 ---

 * this will be unordered
 {:toc}

-## About Enemy Simulator Quests
+## About Challenge Simulator Quests

 These high difficulty quests are much harder than any other content in the game.
 They don't consume any resource to start but only offer rewards based on the highest score you can reach.